slatedocs/slate/source/includes/_token.md

 Error Code | Meaning
 ---------- | -------
 -32003 | Mandatory JWT Claim missing
--32019 | Token has expired
 -32020 | Refresh token has expired
 -32606 | Invalid arguments
--32600 | The JSON sent is not a valid Request object -32603 | Internal Server Error
+-32603 | Internal Server Error